 - You have to be there around 30 minutes before your tour start.

-- Bugs bigger than 30x20x10 cannot be carried in the Auschwitz Museum.
+- Bags bigger than 30x20x10 cannot be carried in the Auschwitz Museum.
 You can leave them in your car or transport.

-- There is a small luggage storage extra paid next to the bookstore outside of the museum.
+- There is also a small luggage storage extra paid for next to the bookstore outside of the museum.

 - Krakow - Auschwitz with a car may take from 1 hour and 15 minutes, up to 2 hours depending on the time and traffic.

 - Check Auschwitz's working hours and closed days before you plan your visit.

 Roll Call for New Woman Arrivals - Summer 1944